AmyOShea/MS2-KidzQuiz/README.md

 I'm sticking to a simple colour pallete to cause little to no distraction for a child to be able to focus.
 ### Typography
 To go with the school theme, I wanted a typface that would emulate the look of chalk on a board.
+I chose the [Chawp](https://www.1001fonts.com/chawp-font.html) font created by [Tyler Finck](https://www.1001fonts.com/users/tylerfinck/) becuse it was open source and it fit the school theme.
+I was then able to conver the .tff file to both .woff and .woff2 files for cross browser compatibility.
 ## Wireframes & Design
 ### Wireframes
 All Wireframes were designed for laptop/computer, iPad/tablet and phone display.